-R. Kelly arrested for unpaid child support after TV interview denying sex charges
+R. Kelly arrested for unpaid child support after interview denying sex charges

 Savage’s lawyer on Wednesday also disputed Kelly’s assertions that they had handed over or sold Jocelyn.

-“We went from seeing you or talking to you daily or weekly to not seeing you in two years.
-So that is a clear indication to us ... that something’s definitely wrong with the situation and we won’t stop until we have our answers,” she said at the news conference.

-Reporting Suzannah Gonzales in Chicago and Jill Serjeant in Los Angeles; Editing by Lisa Shumaker
+Reporting Suzannah Gonzales in Chicago and Jill Serjeant in Los Angeles; Additional reporting by Karen Pierog in Chicago; Editing by Lisa Shumaker